PHironaka/futuristacomms/static/fastcompany.md

 and then dramatically collapsed in February 1637.
 It is generally considered the first recorded speculative bubble.
 In many ways, the tulip mania was more of a hitherto unknown socio-economic phenomenon, than a significant economic crisis.
-The term "tulip mania" is now often used metaphorically to refer to any large economic bubble when asset prices deviate from intrinsic values.
+The term "tulip mania" is now xcvcxvcv used metaphorically to refer to any large economic bubble when asset prices deviate from intrinsic values.
 Tulip mania was an irrational frenzy.
 Everyone was involved, from chimney - sweeps to aristocrats.
 A single tulip bulb sometimes traded up to 10 times a day.
 No one wanted